About Dorset History Centre

 In setting up the Joint Archives Service, the three former councils recognised the importance of keeping the county's historic archives together in one place, so avoiding the de-aggregation of the collections along geographical lines.

 In addition, the financial benefit achieved through maintaining a single service rather than three separate ones was a significant factor in ensuring a single pan-Dorset service endured.

 Joint Archives Advisory Board

 Governance of the Joint Archives Service is delivered through the Joint Archives Advisory Board (JAAB).
-The Board is made up of eight elected members, (four from Dorset and two each from Bournemouth and Poole).
+The Board is made up of eight elected members, (four from Dorset and four from Bournemouth, Christchurch and Poole).
 It meets two or three times annually.